blackbird71SR/Hello-World/README.md

 - [x] **Brainfuck**
 Brainfuck is an esoteric programming language created in 1993 by Urban Müller, and notable for its extreme minimalism.
 The language consists of only eight simple commands and an instruction pointer.
 While it is fully Turing complete, it is not intended for practical use, but to challenge and amuse programmers.

+- [x] **CMake**
+CMake is an open-source, cross-platform family of tools designed to build, test and package software.
+CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice.
+The suite of CMake tools were created by Kitware in response to the need for a powerful, cross-platform build environment for open-source projects such as ITK and VTK.

 - [x] **C**